EnterpriseDB/barman/new_docs/commands/barman_cloud/backup_show.rst

 This script displays detailed information about a specific backup created with the ``barman-cloud-backup`` command.
-The output is similar to the ``barman show-backup`` from the :ref:`catalog` command reference, but it has fewer information.
+The output is similar to the ``barman show-backup`` from the :ref:`catalog-show-backup` command reference, but it has fewer information.

 .. note::
   For GCP, only authentication with ``GOOGLE_APPLICATION_CREDENTIALS`` env is supported.